Seeed-Studio/wiki-documents/docs/Seeeduino-XIAO-Expansion-Board.md

 ## **Installing CircuitPython**

-**Step 1.** Install the Seeeduino XIAO on the Expansion board then conect the Type-C cable
+**Step 1.** Install the Seeeduino XIAO on the Expansion board then conect the Type-C cable.

 **Step 2.** Download the official [**CircuitPython Bootloader for Seeeduino XIAO**](https://circuitpython.org/board/seeeduino_xiao/).
 A `.uf2` , the flie will be store in your PC download.